The Turkey-EU fallout

-On November 24, 2016, The European Parliament a non-binding resolution in favour of freezing Turkey’s EU membership accession process.
+On November 24, 2016, The European Parliament passed a non-binding resolution in favour of freezing Turkey’s EU membership accession process.
 This issue will be on the table for the final verdict when the European Council convenes on December 15-16.

 Even though Turkey-EU relations are going through a difficult period, it is unlikely that European leaders will shut their doors to Turkey when they meet.
 Mutual interest, rather than altruism, stands in the way of complete termination of accession talks, which have achieved little and are going nowhere at present.